 This does not include the cost of any of the required firearms training course or necessary documentation.

-By law, Nevada law enforcement has 120 days to process CCW permit applications.3
+By law, Nevada law enforcement has 120 days for the processing of applications and issuance of CCW permits.3

 If you are applying for a renewal permit, make sure to apply at least 120 days before the expiration of your current permit in order to avoid late fees.
 You may begin the renewal process at any time, but no credit will be provided for unused time.

 Note that you are required to take a refresher firearm qualification course and resubmit a complete application packet in person to obtain a license renewal.
 Your renewal application will also require new photos and fingerprints.

 Nevada CCW permits remain valid for a period of five (5) years unless revoked.

 Under state law, you can obtain a Nevada CCW permit application packet from your nearest sheriff’s or police station.

 You will need to take a concealed firearms qualification course from a certified firearms instructor before you apply.
 Be sure your firearms instructor signs the certification form in the application packet.
 Some of these courses are:

 - list of approved firearms courses in Clark County

 - list of approved firearms courses in Washoe County